 If you hunt, the answer is Garmin.
 The Alpha 10 at $250 is the most cost-effective path if you don’t need e-collar training.
 If your dog lives in a neighborhood and occasionally escapes, Fi at $149 plus subscription is the more practical tool.

-For more comparisons, see our Tractive vs Fi guide for the cellular tracker alternative, or browse the best smart dog collars roundup for a broader look at the category.
+For more comparisons, see our Tractive vs Fi guide for the cellular tracker alternative, which is the closest day-to-day match for most owners weighing Fi against another subscription tracker.

 FAQ